EricLee0224/PAD/README.md

 ### Train

-First, you should download our MLAD-Sim dataset, just from [here](https://drive.google.com/file/d/1S1rYgPyxFjCuLf1Z-JLyfS2lka4_pykf/view) and put the downloaded folder in the "data/MLAD-Sim" folder
+First, you should download our MAD-Sim dataset, just from [here](https://drive.google.com/file/d/1S1rYgPyxFjCuLf1Z-JLyfS2lka4_pykf/view) and put the downloaded folder in the "data/MAD-Sim" folder

 ```
 ├── data
-│   ├── MLAD-Sim
+│   ├── MAD-Sim
 ```

 To run the algorithm on *9(Gorilla)* object